jankotek/mapdb/README.md

 Use it also for trivial questions (how to open collection?) because incomplete documentation is a bug.

 There is [mail-group](mailto:jdbm@googlegroups.com) with [archive](http://groups.google.com/group/jdbm).
-You should use it for more general discussion (can MapDB support transactional software memory?).
+You should use it for more general discussion (such as "can MapDB support transactional software memory?").
 Also questions about performance and data-modeling should go into mail-group.

 Last option is to [contact me directly](mailto:jan at kotek dot net).